harry-liu/jmerit/readme.md

-This is a website for JMERIT
+This is a website for JMERIT.
+Use wordpress, JQUERY.